students-ik/test/README.md

-# test is to try github fitures
+# test is to try github features